reactive-python/reactpy/docs/source/guides/adding-interactivity/multiple-state-updates/index.rst

 ---------------

-As we learned :ref:`previously <state as a snapshot>`, state variables remain fixed inside each render as if state were a snapshot taken at the begining of each render.
+As we learned :ref:`previously <state as a snapshot>`, state variables remain fixed inside each render as if state were a snapshot taken at the beginning of each render.
 This is why, in the example below, even though it might seem like clicking the "Increment" button would cause the ``number`` to increase by ``3``, it only does by ``1``: